 The Brainstem is located deep in the brain and leads to the spinal cord.
 It is considered the stalk of the brain.
-All nerve fibers pass through here, page including the cranial nerves.
+All nerve fibers pass through here, including the cranial nerves.
 The brainstem performs sensory, motor, and reflex functions.
-Its primary importance is the vital nerve centers that controls heart action, blood vessels diameter, and respiration.
+Its primary importance is the vital nerve centre that controls heart action, blood vessels diameter, and respiration.

 Damage to the temporal lobe significantly affects these skills.

 - Decreased vital capacity in breathing – important for speech

 - Reflexes to seeing and hearing (Startled Response)

 - Sweating, blood pressure, digestion, temperature (Autonomic Nervous System)

 - Affects level of alertness and ability to sleep

 - Difficulties (Insomnia, Sleep Apnea)